Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Method

 \subsubsection{Information Augmentation}

-\hanqi{Recall that our objective is to align the representations from different positions with that at the end of the demonstration sequence}.
+Recall that our objective is to align the representations from different positions with those at the end of the demonstration.
 To achieve this, we employ an original version of the model as a reference model $M_r$ to derive the reference representation.
 Notably, $M_r$ is fixed and doesn't require gradient update during the fine-tuning process.
-By feeding $I$ into both $M$ and $M_r$, we obtain the \hq{token-level} outputs of all self-attention layers \hq{for one test query with all demonstration permutations}, denoted as $\bm{H} \in \mathbb{R}^{k! \times L \times n \times d}$ and $\bm{H_r} \in \mathbb{R}^{k! \times L \times n \times d}$, respectively:
+By feeding $I$ and $I_r$ into $M$ and $M_r$, we obtain the token-level outputs of the last self-attention layer, denoted as $\bm{H} \in \mathbb{R}^{m \times n \times d}$ and $\bm{H_r} \in \mathbb{R}^{m \times n \times d}$, respectively:

-Here, $k!$ is the number of all possible permutations, $L$ represents the number of layers in the LLM, $n$ denotes the length of the input sequence. and $d$ is the dimension of the output representation.
+Here, $m$ is the number of sampled permutations and also corresponds to the batch size, $n$ indicates the length of the input sequence, and $d$ refers to the dimension of the output representation.
+Then we obtain reference representations $\mathbb{R}= \{\bm{r_1}, \bm{r_2},...,\bm{r_m}\}$ for those in-context examples $\mathbb{S} = \{s_1, s_2,..., s_m\}$ that are placed at the last position of the demonstration according to Eq~(\ref{eq:avg_reference}):

-\hanqi{For each input example $j$ among $k$ total demonstration examples, we only consider the permutations where $j$ is at the end of the demonstration sequence, that is, there are $(k-1)!$ different permutations.
-We thus obtain the reference representation $\bm{r_j} \in \mathbb{R}^{L \times n_j \times d}$ according to Eq~(\ref{eq:avg_reference}).}